Boarders/slick-blog/site/posts/halting2.md

 rename ρ (fix body) = fix (rename (ext ρ) body)
 ```

+Here,  a variable renaming, `(∀ {ty} → ty ∈ Γ → ty ∈ Δ)`, simply takes an index
+into one context of a particular type and gives an index into a different
+context of the same type.

-We then extend this from variable renamings to arbitrary context morphisms:
+We extend this from variable renaming to arbitrary context morphisms:

 ```agda
 -- extend a context morphism with a new bound variable.